kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 An array of credentials to access the cluster.
 Each credential could be assigned to a different consumer.
 Each credential has:
-- a consumer field to indicate which consumer it is assigned to.
+- a **consumer** field to indicate which consumer it is assigned to.
-- a server field to store the server URL of the cluster.
-- an accessRef field to point to the access information location.
+- an **accessRef** field to point to the access information location.

 The access information itself is stored in the same Kubernetes cluster on which the ClusterProfile API resides.
 However, the access information for different